 Flower and garden festivals in 2017

 The granddaddy of them all - and the highlight of the horticulturist's diary - is set in the grounds of the Royal Hospital in Chelsea.
 The RHS's flagship flower show is dwarfed in size by much larger shows like the RHS Hampton Court Flower Show.
 However, Chelsea's trendsetting show gardens set the pace for the year ahead.
 What's happening in Chelsea this year will be popping up in a garden near you very soon.

 Port Elliot Festival

 Is it a musical festival?
 Foodie delight?
 Craft fair?
 This burgeoning gathering in beautiful south-east Cornwall is very hard to pin down.
-You can find everything from classes in pottery and bee-keeping to music from the likes of Nick Lowe and Saint Etienne.
-Then there’s talks and comedy from writers and performers such as Andrew O’Hagan, John Shuttleworth and Rowen Pelling, wellbeing workshops, science displays, and a wide range of upmarket food and drink stalls.
+You can find everything from classes in pottery and bee-keeping to music from the likes of Gaz Coombes and Chris Difford.
+Then there’s talks and comedy from writers and performers such as Arthur Smith, Shappi Khorsandi, Billy Bragg, Robert Webb and Brett Anderson.
+Plus, wellbeing workshops, science displays, and a wide range of upmarket food and drink stalls.

 Chalke Valley History Festival

 Step back in time with a festival that has a rather different focus: history.
-They’ll be talks from Dan Snow, Max Hastings, Ken Clarke and Harriet Harman.
-Living history displays include Celtic wheat grinding, Roman camp recreations, traditional Anglo Saxon craft making and a First World War trench.
+Previous years have included talks from Dan Snow, Max Hastings, Ken Clarke and Harriet Harman, as well as living history displays such as Celtic wheat grinding, Roman camp recreations, traditional Anglo Saxon craft making and a First World War trench.
 There’s also an airshow, featuring some of the most iconic planes from the Second World War – particularly Britain’s only flying Lancaster.